Readers Question: Which is more useful for determining living standards – GDP/capita and GDP/working hour

 If a country suddenly became more much productive and efficient (i.e. produced the same output in 35 hours working week, rather than 40 hours per week), this is an improvement in living standards (more leisure time).
 But, GDP per capita wouldn’t measure this change.

-This is one limitation of comparing GDP per capita statistics is that it doesn’t take into account the amount of hours worked.
+This is one limitation of comparing GDP per capita statistics is that it doesn’t take into account the number of hours worked.

 For example, there was a time when Japan had a very high living standard, but the average hourly week – was also very high.
 Workers were pushed with long hours.